Stefku/intellij-reference-diagram/README.md

 ## Example

 This example shows three cohesive clusters in MainClass (source is showed below).
 A blue line indicates a method call, where a green line means that a field is coupled to a method in terms of cohesion.
+The numbers on the edges indicating the number of references.

 ![](https://raw.githubusercontent.com/stefku/intellij-reference-diagram/master/test/ExampleDiagram_ch.docksnet.app.MainClass.png)